-- Natural Gas: The Group is active in the natural gas sector through its 35% participation in DEPA S.A., (the remaining 65% is held by the Hellenic Republic Asset Development Fund HRADF).
-The DEPA Group is active in the wholesale trading, supply and distribution of natural gas in Greece.
-DEPA also participates in international gas transportation projects. - Power: The Group is active in the production, trading and supply of power in Greece through its participation (50%) in the JV Elpedison B.V. (the remaining 50% is held by EDISON International).
+- Natural Gas: The Group is active in the natural gas sector through its 35% participation in DEPA Commercial S.A and DEPA Infrastructure S.A. (the remaining 65% is held by the Hellenic Republic Asset Development Fund - HRADF).
+The DEPA Commercial Group and DEPA Infrastructure Group are active in the wholesale trading, supply and distribution of natural gas in Greece and also participate in international gas transportation projects.
+Refer also to Note 9. - Power: The Group is active in the production, trading and supply of power in Greece through its participation (50%) in the JV Elpedison B.V. (the remaining 50% is held by EDISON S.p.A.).
 Elpedison B.V. owns 100% of the share capital of Elpedison S.A..